 If nothing else, the jury may conclude that the officer administered useless tests just to force the defendant to jump through hoops.

 If an arresting officer administers unapproved field sobriety tests, that’s normally a good thing.
-For a free consultation with an Herreth Law.
-We routinely handle matters in Tarrant County and nearby jurisdictions., contact
+For a free consultation with an experienced criminal defense lawyer in Fort Worth, contact Herreth Law.
+We routinely handle matters in Tarrant County and nearby jurisdictions.